Undertone

 Synopsis: the host of a popular paranormal podcast becomes haunted by terrifying recordings mysteriously sent her way.

 As Evy listens to the clips, her unease grows, tied to her personal struggles as the sole caregiver for her mother, who she feels she has disappointed due to her mother's strong religious beliefs.
 Evy makes an unexpected, perhaps unprepared-for, discovery.
-Her boyfriend, Darren (Ryan Turner), misses her and invites her to his party.
+Her boyfriend, Darren (Ryan Turner), misses her and invites her to a party.
 She notices strange coincidences between the recordings and her life, exacerbated by a lack of sleep.
 Justin offers to help and scrap the episode, but Evy insists on finishing, even as she spirals deeper.

 Now this brings up the classic concept that I like to explore with movies like this.
 Is there really a haunting here or just our lead character descending into madness?
 You could make an argument for the latter.
 Since she is the only one who is able to move around.
 No one is there to verify it.
 I am inclined to believe that there is a haunting entity.
 I can’t disprove the other theory.
 It does seem that Abyzou is there to drive the person insane, which pushes them to do what they do.
 I do prefer this where we get enough for me to go with the supernatural route.